 “Not having someone looking over my shoulder has been an education,” Rufus said.
 “As an adventurer, I’ve gone from thinking I knew everything to realising how much I don’t.”

-“That’s good,” Callum said.
+“That’s good,” Gabriel said.
 “A few close scrapes, some costly mistakes.
 It’ll turn you into a real adventurer.”

 “That’s exactly my point,” Rufus said.
 “It wasn’t until you released me into the wild that I realised how far I have to go.
 It’s why the Gellers keep training their family here at the south end of nowhere.
 They can let them loose to make their own mistakes.”

 “So, you’re proposing we start sending people there?”
-Callum asked.
+Gabriel asked.